ywwywwyww/ywwywwyww.github.io/_pages/miscellaneous.md

 ## Hobbies

-Triathlon: Outside of the academic world, I have a passion for triathlons.
+Outside of the academic world, I have a passion for triathlons.
 They provide a great way to stay fit and challenge myself physically and mentally.
 Here are some of my personal bests:
 - Triathlon: None
 - Swimming
   - 50m breaststroke: 37"44 (**1st place** of group B at the Tsinghua University Swimming Competition)